mggg-states/NH-shapefiles/README.md

 * `SEND`: State Senate district

 ## Projection
-This shapefile uses a UTM projection centered on New Hampshire (ESPG:3437).
+This shapefile uses a UTM projection centered on New Hampshire (ESPG: 3437).

 ## Rating
 We give this shapefile an A rating.
 All data were obtained from the state government and processing was conducted by a group trained by and working closely with MGGG.